Can Las Vegas Hotels Really Withstand Earthquakes: Top Tips for Quakes

 |Shielding from vibrations||Concrete and Plastic Rings|

 |(Using) Earthquake resistant materials||Structural Steel|

-High rises are built to be able to handle the extreme shaking regardless of their heights.
+High rises are built to be able to handle extreme shaking regardless of their height.
 They are expected to withstand earthquakes even in the areas where fault lines intersect in the Las Vegas valley.
-Of course, you’ll still notice a large earthquake if you’re in your hotel or walking on the Strip but you can feel assured that buildings and infrastructure are built to withstand the movement.
+Of course, you’ll still notice a large earthquake if you’re in your hotel or walking on the Strip, but you can feel assured that buildings and infrastructure are built to withstand the movement.

 The truth is those high-rise buildings and casinos you’re walking next to tend to exceed building codes by a long shot for a good reason.
 They need to maintain their operations, or they’ll lose millions of tourists and gamblers!